President’s Leadership Team Report February 3 and 10, 2021

 • This grant focuses on adding to the body of knowledge on the most effective pedagogical

-techniques and evidence-based practices to improve the recruitment, retention, and success of
+techniques and evidence-based practices to improve the recruitment, retention, and

 women and underrepresented students in economics through curricular innovation.